mnieber/dodo-commands/doc/configuration.rst

         - (3 + 4)  # evaluates to "7"
         foobar: ${/BUILD/nr_of_threads_EVAL}  # value will be "6"

 4. ``${/ROOT/layers}`` lists additional yaml files that are layered on top of the root configuration file.
 If a key exists both in the root configuration and in a layer configuration, then values replace values, lists are concatenated, and dictionaries are merged.
-The ``${/ROOT/layer_dir}`` value can be used to specify the sub-directory where layer configuration files are searched:
+The ``${/ROOT/layer_dir}`` value can be used to specify the sub-directory where layer configuration files are searched.
+However, layers may also be prefixed with an absolute path.
+Finally, wildcards are allowed.

 .. code-block:: yaml